meeees/FishNet/Readme.md

 I used this dataset for my training, so naturally it can only identify these types of fish: https://www.kaggle.com/datasets/khaledelsayedibrahim/fishclassifyfinal

 ## Notes
-It seems to perform better when the fish is larger in the image, or make generalizations based on relative size of the fish.
+It seems to perform better when the fish is larger in the image, or maybe makes generalizations based on relative size of the fish.
 A better approach might be 2 models, one to locate the fish and restrict the input image to only suspected fish, then the model to evaluate the fish.

 (predict.jpg results vs predict1.1.jpg)